T. S. Stribling: Vaiden trilogy

 Gracie never tells Toussaint about his father, nor Vaiden about the boy.
-Gracie keeps Toussaint with her and tries to get him an education, even under southern limits.
+Gracie keeps Toussaint with her and tries to get him an education.
 She hopes that Toussaint will some day be able to travel North, pass as a white man, and marry a white woman.
 Toussaint's behavior, and "uppity" attitude in terms of Southern expectations, are a central point of tension throughout the story.

-The final book in the trilogy is The Unfinished Cathedral (1934).
-It is set in Florence in the 1920s at a time of economic boom.
+The final book of the trilogy is The Unfinished Cathedral (1934).
+It is set in Florence during the 1920s at a time of economic boom.
 The Vaiden family are still main characters.
 It is a time of the rising white middle class to challenge the long dominance of wealthy landowners and merchants.
-This period also saw significant changes in the status of Southern women and blacks.
-The now aged Milt Vaiden is a banker and prominent member of his church, where he supports building a great structure.
+This period also experienced significant changes in the status of Southern women and blacks.
+The now aged Milt Vaiden is a banker and prominent member of his church, where he endorses building a great structure.
 He plans to be buried there.

-He also works to take full advantage of an economic boom stimulated by federal spending under President Herbert Hoover for public works projects.
+He also works to take full advantage of an economic boom stimulated by federal spending by President Herbert Hoover for public works projects.
 His campaign promises gained new urgency after the stock market crash of 1929.
-Flood control proposed for the Tennessee River stimulated speculators to acquire land before development took place.
-As Florence attracts new businesses and residents, Vaiden and others tried to buy land, especially from poor blacks.
-They had been disenfranchised in the early 20th century, their schools are underfunded, and many are uneducated and left outside the economic boom.
+Flood control proposed for the Tennessee River stimulate speculators to acquire land before development occurred.
+As Florence attracts new businesses and residents, Vaiden and others try to buy land, especially from poor blacks.
+They had been disenfranchised during the early 20th century, their schools are underfunded, and many are uneducated.
 Local whites offer sums of money for their land that blacks couldn't refuse, or used threats to run them off, or found other means to cheat them.

 In this novel, Stribling moves the trial of the Scottsboro boys to Florence.
-As he says, he uses it in an incidental way, to show that such a trial could take place in the South.
-He is most interested in how the various social classes and groups react to it, as well as exploring Northern intervention through activities of the Communist Party, and civil rights groups.
+As he says, he uses it in an incidental way, to show that such a trial could occur in the South.
+He is interested most in how the various social classes and groups react to it, as well as exploring Northern intervention through activities of the Communist Party and civil rights groups.

-Gracie and her son Toussaint never were able to leave Florence.
+Gracie and her son Toussaint were never able to leave Florence.
 She is being kept by a white man.
 Toussaint runs afoul of the law and is lynched with other black men by a white mob.

-Meanwhile, the town pastor and Vaiden have gotten caught up in the fever of expansion.
+Meanwhile, the town pastor and Vaiden have gotten involved with ideas of expansion.
 The pastor ignores the spiritual needs of the townspeople in favor of promoting Vaiden's goal of building a great church.
-Vaiden is shocked when his cherished daughter becomes pregnant before she marries, and he realizes the generations have really changed.
-His world is badly shaken even before a bomb brings down the unfinished cathedral around him.
+Vaiden is scandalized when his cherished daughter becomes pregnant before she marries, and he realizes the generations have really changed.
+Eventually a bomb brings down the unfinished cathedral around him.